malramsay64/phd-thesis/04_Machine_Learning/introduction.md

 This chapter demonstrates the applicability of machine learning to understanding crystal structures within molecular crystals.
-Firstly to demonstrate clustering as a tool for the identification of regions of local structure within a simulation requiring no previous knowledge.
+Firstly, in @sec:clustering we show the applicability of clustering as a tool for the identification of regions of local structure within a simulation requiring minimal knowledge of the configuration.
-Secondly demonstrating Supervised learning for the accurate detection and monitoring of many molecular crystal structures within a simulation.
+Then in @sec:supervised_learning we use supervised learning for the accurate detection and monitoring of many polymorphs within a simulation.